Before and after pictures of a smile transformed by a set of high-quality dentures.

 Your role in the transformation is just as important as ours.
 Adjusting to new dentures takes a little time and patience.
 Your mouth needs to get used to the new appliance, and your commitment to the process makes all the difference.
 Following aftercare instructions, such as starting with softer foods and practicing speaking, can speed up the adjustment period.
 Your gums and jaw may also change slightly as they heal, which is why follow-up visits are so important.
 These appointments allow us to make minor adjustments, ensuring your dentures remain comfortable and functional for the long haul.

-What Is the Denture Process Like?
+What’s the Denture Process Really Like?

 Getting dentures is a journey, not a single appointment.
 It’s a collaborative process between you and your dental team to create a smile that looks great and feels comfortable.
 While every patient’s path is unique, the process generally follows a few key stages.
 Understanding these steps can help you feel more prepared and confident as you move toward your new smile.
 From the first conversation to the final fitting, each phase is designed to ensure your dentures are a perfect match for you.

-Step 1: Your Consultation and Plan
+Step 1: The Consultation and Game Plan

 Everything starts with a conversation.
 Your first appointment is a chance for us to get to know you, understand your goals, and assess your oral health.
 During this consultation, we’ll determine if dentures are the right dental restoration for you and discuss all the available services that could meet your needs, from partials to implant-supported options.
 This is your time to ask questions and share any concerns.
 We’ll take impressions and measurements to create a personalized treatment plan that maps out every step, ensuring you know exactly what to expect.

-Step 2: Fittings and Adjustments
+Step 2: Impressions, Fittings, and Adjustments

 Creating dentures that fit perfectly is both an art and a science.
 Ill-fitting dentures can cause sore spots and discomfort, so we take the time to get it right.
 Using the impressions from your first visit, we’ll create a wax model of your dentures for you to try on.
 This allows us to make precise adjustments to the fit, shape, and color before the final set is made.
 We’ll work with you through one or more fitting appointments to ensure your new teeth feel secure and function effectively, giving you a comfortable and natural-looking bite.

-Step 3: Your Final Smile Reveal
+Step 3: Receiving Your Final Dentures

 This is the moment you’ve been waiting for.
 Once your final dentures have been crafted, you’ll come in for your delivery appointment.
 We’ll place your new dentures, making any last-minute minor adjustments to ensure a perfect fit.
 Modern dentures are made with advanced materials that closely mimic the look and feel of natural teeth, so your result should be a beautiful, confident smile.
 Seeing the transformation is incredibly rewarding, and you can see the kind of results our patients achieve in our before-and-after gallery.